containers/podman-desktop/website/docs/troubleshooting/troubleshooting-podman.md

 **_Deleting Podman Desktop configuration_**

-- Perform one of the following steps based on your operating system:
-   - On macOS, go to the _~/.local/share/containers/podman-desktop/_ directory and delete the _configuration_ folder.
-   - On Windows and Linux, go to the _~/.local/share/containers/podman-desktop/_ directory and delete the _configuration_ folder.
+- Go to the `~/.local/share/containers/podman-desktop/` directory and delete the _configuration_ folder.

 **_Deleting Podman configuration_**